developer-friendly/blog/docs/posts/0010-cert-manager.md

 Now that we have our IAM role set up, we can pass that information to the cert-manager Deployment.
-This way the cert-manager will assume that role with the [Web Identity Token flow] (there are five in total).
+This way the cert-manager will assume that role with the [Web Identity Token flow] (there are five flows in total).

 We will also create a ClusterIssuer CRD to be responsible for fetching the TLS certificates from the trusted CA.